 Lighting

-The most important aspect of any telehealth setup is lighting, as it determines the client’s ability to see the practitioner.
-Without adequate lighting, clients will miss non-verbal cues required to help build rapport.
-Practitioners can improve lighting using natural and artificial sources.
+The most important aspect of any telehealth setup is lighting, as it determines the client’s or patient's ability to see the provider.
+Without adequate lighting, clients or patients will miss the non-verbal cues required to help build rapport.
+Providers can improve lighting using natural and artificial sources.

 - Natural light

-Windows should be situated behind the webcam to illuminate the practitioner’s face.
-If the window is located behind the practitioner (in-front of the webcam), a shadow will be cast across the practitioner’s face making it difficult to see.
-If a window can be seen within the video, blockout blinds are an effective way to block the light and improve the image. - Artificial light
+Windows should be situated behind the webcam to illuminate the provider's face.
+If the window is located behind the provider (in front of the webcam), a shadow will be cast across the provider's face making it difficult to see.
+If a window can be seen within the video, blackout blinds are an effective way to block the light and improve the image. - Artificial light

 Audio quality

 The second most important aspect of the telehealth setup is the audio quality.
-Poor audio may cause the client to mishear important information or miss cues from the practitioner.
+Poor audio may cause the client or patient to mishear important information or miss cues from the provider.

 Microphones

-Embedded microphones in most laptops are highly sensitive to background noises which can distract the client and impede rapport building.
-Directional microphones filter out the background noise and more accurately encode the practitioner’s voice.
-Directional microphones are often found in wireless ear-buds (such as Apple AirPods) and headsets with in-built microphones.
+Embedded microphones in most laptops are highly sensitive to background noises which can distract the client or patient and impede rapport building.
+Directional microphones filter out the background noise and more accurately encode the provider's voice.
+Directional microphones are often found in wireless earbuds (such as Apple AirPods) and headsets with in-built microphones.

 Headphones

-Some practitioners prefer headphones to accurately hear their clients, whilst some practitioners avoid headphones to better resemble in-person consults.
-Practitioners should have headphones available in case the client begins hearing their voice echoing.
-Echoing occurs when there is feedback between the microphone and speaker on the practitioner’s device, causing the clients voice to be played back to them.
+Some providers prefer headphones to accurately hear their clients or patients, whilst some providers avoid headphones to better resemble in-person consults.
+Providers should have headphones available in case the client or patient begins hearing their voice echoing.
+Echoing occurs when there is feedback between the microphone and speaker on the provider's device, causing the client's or patient's voice to be played back to them.
 Wearing headphones is the simplest method of eliminating this feedback.
-Practitioners can proactively ask clients whether they can hear an echo to pre-empt any communication issues.
+Providers can proactively ask clients or patients whether they can hear an echo to pre-empt any communication issues.

 “It is not necessary to invest in the best technology… Use dedicated microphones that filter out background noise rather than the mic built-in to a laptop and prevent feedback loops.”